jelle619/cahcaw.nl/home.md

 ## Contact
 - **The Crow**, The "I"-person on this site writing up everything.
 I'm vague but supposedly a vibe: [crow@cahcaw.nl](mailto:thecrow@cahcaw.nl).
 - **The Dragon**, scaly site administrator who likes BBQ.
 Big thanks for helping me set up everything: [dragon@cahcaw.nl](mailto:thedragon@cahcaw.nl)
-- dazetwo, the "crow artist" of Heerlen.
+- Dazetwo, the "crow artist" of Heerlen.
 Imagine being paid by the government to paint crows on walls.
 Big thanks for designing the logo of this site.
 [Instagram here](https://www.instagram.com/dazetwo/)

 CAWCAW RRRRAAAAA